 UGC brings audiences together.
 Instead of it being an “us” against “them” situation, where brands are constantly trying to win consumers over, UGC brings everyone together in one big happy family.

 People like to feel a part of something.
 In a 1986 theory penned by MacMillan and Chavis, there were four things that encouraged people to feel like part of a community.

 - Shared emotional connection

-Point 2 and 4 are of particular interest with UGC.
+Points 2 and 4 are of particular interest to UGC.
 Influence has to work both ways – members also have to feel like they have influence over the community, an element that UGC puts on the table.

 Shared emotional connection is pushed through UGC, too.
-MacMillon and Chavis stated that healthy communities have a story, and this is what brings them together.
+MacMillan and Chavis stated that healthy communities have a story, and this is what brings them together.

 UGC is all about the users creating content.
-They’re unpaid and do it for a number of reasons, whether it’s to share their experience, build a connection with like-minded people, or to be in with a chance of winning something.
+In most cases, they’re unpaid and do it for a number of reasons, whether it’s to share their experience, build a connection with like-minded people, or have a chance of winning something.

 This, obviously, is considerably cheaper than forking out thousands – or even millions – for prime-time TV commercials and Times Square billboards.